Frequently Asked Questions About Leak Detection

 There are things we do not cover as ‘no find-no fee’ such as damp and heating as there are too many variables…Obviously it is not a free survey to ‘see’ if you have a leak, but from a known issue.
 All the T&C’s are available on our website in plain English, not written to confuse but more common sense.

-Quite often we can prove you have a water leak when an insurer has tried to say it is damp and not covered.
+We can prove if you do have a water leak when an insurer has tried to say it is damp and not an insured loss.